How to integrate UX Design at different stages of a product life-cycle

 Many times, businesses aim to launch their products as fast as possible since their main worry is the time to market.

-As a consequence, they often take on a user experience debt which, sooner or later, has to be paid.
-What it means is that the app might be useful, but lacks the convenience and enjoyment elements.
+As a consequence, they often take on a user experience debt, which, sooner or later, has to be paid.
+What this means is that the app might be useful, but lacks the convenience and enjoyment elements.

-As a result, users might try out an alternative solution from a competitor and never come back.
+Users might try out an alternative solution from a competitor as a result of this and they might not ever come back.
 Fortunately, it is never too late to apply UX design to products that have skipped this part at its early stages.
 Here are examples of actions which you can take to improve the experience of your product: